Vegan soup is delicious and so easy to prepare..

 Many of Amy’s canned soups and all their chilis are vegan.
 And all six varieties of Upton’s Naturals canned soup are vegan.

 Dr. McDougall’s Right Foods features an entire line of all-vegan soup cups—just add boiling water, stir, cover, and wait five minutes.
 McDougall soup cups are perfect for camping—there’s no easier way to warm up with a hot meal.
-It’s probably best to think of these as convenience foods for when you need something in just a few minutes.
+Of course, any sort of soup cup product is no match for what you can cook up using fresh vegetables.
+It’s best to think of these brands as convenience foods for when you need something ready in just a few minutes.

-Finally, for the cheapest instant option of all, your local natural foods store will carry dried soup mixes in their bulk section.
+Finally, for the cheapest instant soup option of all, your local natural foods store may carry dried vegan soup mixes in its bulk section.